programminghistorian/jekyll/en/lessons/gravity-model.md

  2. Demobilised soldiers who used the vagrancy system for a free ride home.
  3. Individuals expelled back to London from other counties (not relevant to the original research question and excluded here).

  The first two groups represent migrants from elsewhere, but because they came to London via quite different paths - one as an economic migrants and one dumped on the docks after finishing work overseas - they were modelled separately in the original article.
 Splitting these two types of vagrants into two models meant more defensible results.
-Those were not the ONLY two subsets we could have modelled, as any subset for which there was an intellectual case would also do (e.g. men and women).
+Those were not the only two subsets we could have modelled, as any subset for which there was an intellectual case would also do (e.g. men and women).

  For the sake of brevity, this tutorial will take readers through the modelling of the 3,262 "vagabond poor", though the process for modelling the demobilised soldiers is exactly the same.